 Check out the amazing Waitomo Glowworm Caves Tour

 Located approximately 2 hours north east of Hamilton, Pauanui is a popular beachside holiday town ideal for relaxing on the beach.
 Situated between a tranquil inner harbour and the Pacific Ocean, Pauanui offers a 3km sandy beach safe for swimming as well as laid back shopping and dining, forest walks and a golf course.
 When the wind is right, visitors can also enjoy surfing, kite surfing and wind surfing.
 Pauanui Mountain, located at the beach's southern end, rises 400m above sea level and offers a steep track to its forested summit offering beautiful panoramic views that are a more than adequate reward for your effort.

-Centrally located in the centre of the North Island, Lake Taupo is a popular attraction to do in the Waikato region, situated 3.5 hours southeast of Auckland.
+Centrally located in the centre of the North Island, Lake Taupo is a popular attraction to check out in the Waikato region.
 A beautiful lake approximately the same size as Singapore, Lake Taupo is more of an inland sea and was created around 2,000 years ago by a volcanic eruption.
-Visit Craters of the Moon to experience boiling mud pools, geysers and steaming craters whose effects can be felt at some of Lake Taupo’s beaches in the geothermal water currents.
-The Lake is ideal for kayaking, water skiing and sailing and at Mine Bay you can see ancient Maori rock carvings which can only be seen from the water.
+Visit Craters of the Moon to experience boiling mud pools, geysers and steaming craters whose effects can be felt at some of Lake Taupo's beaches in the geothermal water currents.
+The Lake is ideal for kayaking, water skiing and sailing and at Mine Bay you can witness ancient Maori rock carvings which can only be seen from the water.
 Just north of Lake Taupo are the mighty Huka Falls, one of the most visited attractions in New Zealand.